Auguste Rodin: Early figures: the inspiration of Italy

 Its mastery of form, light, and shadow made the work look so naturalistic that Rodin was accused of surmoulage – having taken a cast from a living model.
 Rodin vigorously denied the charges, writing to newspapers and having photographs taken of the model to prove how the sculpture differed.
 He demanded an inquiry and was eventually exonerated by a committee of sculptors.
 Leaving aside the false charges, the piece polarized critics.
 It had barely won acceptance for display at the Paris Salon, and criticism likened it to "a statue of a sleepwalker" and called it "an astonishingly accurate copy of a low type".
 Others rallied to defend the piece and Rodin's integrity.
 The government minister Turquet admired the piece, and The Age of Bronze was purchased by the state for 2,200 francs – what it had cost Rodin to have it cast in bronze.

 A second male nude, St. John the Baptist Preaching, was completed in 1878.
 Rodin sought to avoid another charge of surmoulage by making the statue larger than life: St. John stands almost 6 ft 7 in.
 While The Age of Bronze is statically posed, St. John gestures and seems to move toward the viewer.
 The effect of walking is achieved despite the figure having both feet firmly on the ground – a technical achievement that was lost on most contemporary critics.
 Rodin chose this contradictory position to, in his words, "display simultaneously...views of an object which in fact can be seen only successively".

 Despite the title, St. John the Baptist Preaching did not have an obviously religious theme.
 The model, an Italian peasant who presented himself at Rodin's studio, possessed an idiosyncratic sense of movement that Rodin felt compelled to capture.
-Rodin thought of John the Baptist, and carried that association into the title of the work.
+Rodin thought of John the Baptist and carried that association into the title of the work.
 In 1880, Rodin submitted the sculpture to the Paris Salon.
 Critics were still mostly dismissive of his work, but the piece finished third in the Salon's sculpture category.

-Regardless of the immediate receptions of St. John and The Age of Bronze, Rodin had achieved a new degree of fame.
-Students sought him at his studio, praising his work and scorning the charges of surmoulage.
-The artistic community knew his name.